-The sixties and seventies: Growing fast, holding fast to a commitment of service.
+The sixties and seventies: Growing quickly, holding fast to a commitment of service.

 By then, the Bank's need for a new facility had become obvious, and new property was acquired on the corner of Main and Broadway.
 The Bank also weighed in on other city improvements by formally endorsing the Delta Plaza Urban Renewal Housing Project.

 In 1976, the Bank opened a personal loan department to better serve consumer needs.
-Because 1976 was also the centennial year for the Bank, as well as by happy coincidence the bicentennial celebration year for the U.S., an invitation was extended to Miss America 1976, Tawny Codin, to serve as the official hostess for the Bank's April 15th centennial celebration.
+Because 1976 was also the centennial year for the Bank, as well as - by happy coincidence - the bicentennial celebration year for the United States, an invitation was extended to Miss America 1976, Tawny Godin, to serve as the official hostess for the Bank's April 15th centennial celebration.
 As a birthday gift to area farmers, the Bank decided to install a commodities wire to give farmers the benefit of up-to-the-minute market information.